ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 Apparently flyweight integers are stored there.

-We also use `Py_INCREF` to increment the reference count of the returned integer, recall that reference counting is what is used by the CPython garbage collector to detect which objects to free (Well not just that, since reference counting alone doesn't resolve circular references).
+We also use `Py_INCREF` to increment the reference count of the returned integer, recall that reference counting is what is used by the CPython garbage collector to detect which objects to free (Well not just that, since reference counting alone doesn't resolve circular references, but we'll discuss the _gc_ in more details in future articles).

 #### maybe_small_long